HackYourFuture/React/documentation/homework/W1-homework.md

 # Homework Week 1

-Fork this repository and use `create-react-app` to create your project inside the `homework-submission` directory.

-When you are done issue a PR with your homework as explained in [this video](https://www.youtube.com/watch?v=-o0yomUVVpU&index=2&list=PLVYDhqbgYpYUGxRdtQdYVE5Q8h3bt6SIA) made by Daan.
+usign `create-react-app` create a new react project.

 ## Outline